Exploring the most popular volcano destinations in the Philippines should be one of your travel bucket lists.

 This volcano in the Philippines is popular for its perfect cone shape.
 But don’t be deceived, behind its serene beauty, it is also feared for being an active volcano.
-Actually the most active one in the country.
-It has erupted for more than 50 times since its first eruption in 1616.
+The most active one in the country.
+It has erupted more than 50 times since its first eruption in 1616.
 The latest eruption of Mayon occurred last 2018.

 However, that doesn’t stop foreign and local travelers to explore this sacred stratovolcano.
 Because why not?
 It inspired a lot of stories and its picture-perfect shape deserves all the attention.

 Unfortunately, it is impossible to climb Mt.
 Mayon up to its summit.
 But, there are still plenty of activities that you can do here.
 The best one would be riding an ATV from Casagawa Ruins Park (which is also a popular tourist destination in Albay).
 You can choose different trails as well.
 But all trails offer a great view of the volcano.

 So if you’re planning to visit this majestically beautiful volcano, prepare for an adventure, and your camera as you’ll surely take a lot of pictures when you see how gorgeous it is.

 Suggested Tour: Mount Mayon SkyDrive ATV Experience in Albay

 Another active yet undeniably beautiful stratovolcano in the Philippines.
 Located in Zambales, Mt.
 Pinatubo became popularly known because of its last eruption in 1991.
 Mt.
 Pinatubo was asleep for almost 500 years until it erupted again on June 15, 1991.
 Making it one of the most destructive eruptions of the 20th century, just next to the 1912 eruption of Novarupta in Alaska.